kgwinnup/st/README.md

 XGBoost is built in to `st`.
 A simple workflow with the iris dataset is below.
 XGBoost is usually the first model I start with when analyzing a dataset.
-Even if XGBoost isn't the final model i'll be using in production, it is super easy to train and most of all... interpret (well trees in general).
+Even if XGBoost isn't the final model I'll be using in production, it is super easy to train and most of all, interpret (well trees in general).

 We're going to perform a binary prediction, however, there are three classes in this set.
-So we need to ensure we're using a multiclass predictive objective.
+So we need to ensure we're using a multi-class predictive objective.

 ```bash
 > cat tests/iris.csv |sed -e '1,1d' |tr -d '"' | awk -F',' '{print $5}' |sort |uniq